 What is a Cappuccino?

 A cappuccino is a creamy, frothy drink that consists of a single or double shot of Espresso (1-2 ounces), with 2 ounces of steamed milk and topped with 2 ounces of milk froth.
 Modern cappuccinos may often be topped with a sprinkle of chocolate or cinnamon powder.
-The milk in a cappuccino is more aerated than what you would find in a latte or flat white.
+The milk in a cappuccino is more aerated than what you would find in a latte, flat white or mocha.
 When poured over espresso the milk forms more distinct layers and doesn’t incorporate as much with the espresso.
 This makes a cappuccino a more intense drink.

 A Cappuccino is a 5–6 oz coffee and milk beverage that should produce a harmonious balance of rich, sweet milk and espresso.
 A cappuccino is prepared with a single shot of espresso, textured milk and a minimum of 1 cm of foam depth (assessed vertically).World Barista Championship (WBC) and Specialty Coffee Association (SCA)

 The History of the Cappuccino

 Step back in time to Vienna in the 1800s and Voila! the Kapuziner was born.
 It was a small drink consisting of brewed coffee mixed with either cream or milk until it resembled the color of the monks Capuchin robes.
 This was the first appearance of the word cappuccino, but the drink itself was a lot different to the modern day cappuccino.
 Fast forward to Italy in the 1900s and we see the birth of the modern day cappuccino.
 The cappuccino was an integral part of Italian culture and was commonly consumed once a day in the morning.
 The Italian cappuccino looked a lot different to what we would think of as a cappuccino today.
 It generally had a white, foamed top with a brown ring of espresso around the edge of the cup (none of this fancy latte art!).
 The traditional Italian Cappuccino was made quickly to be consumed quickly.

 What do we need to make a Cappuccino?